pocomane/brewed-in-the-apocalypse/bita.md

 bla bla

-For a quick version, the players can just write on their character sheetS 8 traits and 2 fortune points.
+For a quick version, the protagonists can just write on their character sheetS 8 traits and 2 fortune points.
 These can be seen as applying 8 times the move __Add a trait__ and 2 times __Add a fortune point__ , refer to the relevant section for details.
 We suggest to start selecting and mixing